rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

       app_domain: <CLUSTER_DOMAIN>
       ignoreHelmHooks: true
 ```
+*Please make sure your text is aligned with the existing placeholder comments.*

-Its not real unless its in git
+It's not real unless its in git!
 ```bash
 # git add, commit, push your changes..
 git add .